 Well, I am one year in, and I realize that I should have taken notes.

-After talking to several other stay at home moms and struggling mightily, I’ve come up with five things to make the transition easier.
+After talking to several other stay-at-home moms and struggling mightily, we’ve come up with five things to make the transition easier.

 1. Make a Mission Statement

 You need something to remind you why you’ve chosen to do this.

 Spending all day at home with your kids is hard.

 On those days, you need a reminder of why you are in yoga pants and a spit up covered t-shirt picking poop up off the floor instead of using that degree you worked so hard to get.
 Or whatever else you could be doing that would be more glamorous.

 Because most days, literally anything would be more glamorous.

 My awesome sister in law, Dana, is the one who told me about this.
 I basically just tweaked hers to fit my needs because I’m a cheater like that.
 Here is hers: